GGaya/Entrust-SW-Technical-exercise/README.md

 1. go build pagination.go
 2. ./pagination document_name [txt | pdf]

-`document_name:` the name of the .txt file you want to paginate without the file extension.
+`document_name:` the name of the .txt file you want to paginate with the file extension.

 `[txt | pdf]:` it's the file extension of the output of the paginated document, the default mode it's txt.